costrouc/pysrim/docs/installation.rst

 installed.
 Some interesting tricks had to be done with using wine and faking an X11 session. `xvfb-run -a ` creates a fake X11 session within the docker container therefore allowing SRIM to run on servers without displays.
-This is the method that I always use to run SRIM.
+This is the method that I always use to run SRIM calculations.

 Image: `costrouc/pysrim <https://hub.docker.com/r/costrouc/pysrim/tags/>`_